 What man in his right mind would consider dating a single mom?
 I can’t imagine getting out there again!
 My single-mom body is a wreck and I haven’t been on a date in 15 years!

 These fears are totally normal — but don't let them hold you back.

 I’ve spent the past 9 years dating as a single mom — including my current 3-year, committed relationship to a single dad — and let me tell you something: there is no better time to date than as a single mom.

 Ready to start dating?
 Looking for a serious relationship?
-Our No. 1 recommendation is eHarmony, which is consistently rated the most trusted dating site, and is designed specifically for those looking for meaningful, long-term connections.
-A+ Better Business Bureau rating, and claims “Every day, an average of 438 singles marry a match they found on eHarmony.”
-3-month free guarantee.
+Our No. 1 recommendation is eharmony, which is consistently rated the most trusted dating site, and is designed specifically for those looking for meaningful, long-term connections.
+A+ Better Business Bureau rating, and reports that, “Every day, an average of 438 singles marry a match they found on eharmony.”

 Here are nine reasons why I believe dating as a single woman is better: